-It’s important to note that just because you are compliant with a security standard doesn’t mean you are actually secure.
-Changing one crappy password for another crappy password every 90 days will probably tick a box on a compliance check list but won’t help much in reality.
+It’s important to note that just because you are compliant with a security standard it doesn’t mean you are actually secure.
+Changing one weak password for another crappy password every 90 days will probably tick a box on a compliance check list but won’t help much in reality.
 Keep an eye out for things like that and don’t fall into a false sense of security.

 Some compliance requirements can be a nuisance for your particular case.
 For example you may be required to run antivirus software on all machines, which probably doesn’t make a lot of sense on your Linux monitoring server.
 If anything, it could put you more at risk (anti-viruses hook up to the OS kernel and run with the highest privilege possible).
 Scan on demand can also have negative impact on performance.
 It’s worth paying attention to the exact wording of the requirements, for example PCI DSS says: “Deploy anti-virus software on all systems commonly affected by malicious software”.
 Since Linux is not commonly affected you can pass without it.
 In addition, some standards allow for exceptions if they are documented and well justified.
 It’s an option worth exploring before jumping through the hoops.

 I hope this was a useful high level overview.
 In summary the key takeaways are:

 - Understand the reasons why you need to be compliant.

 - Use threat modelling to workout what you business risks are.

 - Think about the data your store, why you store it and for how long.